zorzysty/confront/README.md

 # ConFront
 Super handy, fully customizable **CLI for the web**.

-Think of it as a command line of your operating system that you know and love, but inside your web app.
+Think of it as a command line interface of your operating system that you know and love, but inside your web app.

 ## Description
 ConFront is designed to help web app admins save precious time by converting their everyday tasks into simple, easy to remember, **customizable commands**.